a-b-street/docs/book/src/user/new_city.md

 2. Click "import a new city"
 3. Follow the instructions.
 That's it!

 This may take a few minutes, depending on download speed.
+Be sure to use the polygon tool to draw an area, not the polyline tool.

 ## If the city has already been imported